Mahsa-Zf/Prog3/README.md

-# Time Series, Streaming, and Signal Data Processing Course
+# Programming3: Time Series, Streaming, and Signal Data Processing

 ## Overview
 This course focuses on **practical skills** for processing and analyzing **time series**, **streaming**, and **signal data** using popular data science tools such as: